federicopintaluba/jFinance/README.md

 # jFinance
-Finance application written in Java and Swing
+Finance application written in Java and JavaFX